dc7290/next-export-optimize-images/docs/docs/05-comparison.md

 A brief comparison with our library reveals the following characteristics for your reference.

-- Import and use your own components.
 - Specify a directory, such as `public/images`, and the images in it will be processed.

 Let me list some of the disadvantages.

 - Settings are somewhat complicated and cumbersome.
 - All options for `next/image` are not available.
+- Only one extension can be handled.

-Because of the above characteristics, the library is recommended for users other than those listed below.
+Due to the above features, `next-image-export-optimizer` is not recommended for the following users.

 - Want to use it as simply as possible.
 - When multiple formats of images are required to be supported by Picture component.
 - I want to use `next build` to optimize images in advance while using the Node.js server.
-- I want to easily optimize external images.
+- Remote image optimization made easy.

 ## Please let me know if there are others!